hMRI-group/hMRI-toolbox-docs/docs/tutorials/Contribute.md

 There are several ways you can contribute issues:

-- by opening a new issue for discussion: e.g. if you believe that you have uncovered a bug, creating a new issue in the hMRI-toolbox [issue tracker][hmri-issues-page] is the way to report it.
+- by opening a new issue for discussion: e.g. if you believe that you have uncovered a bug, creating a new issue in the hMRI Toolbox [issue tracker][hmri-issues-page] is the way to report it.
 - by helping to document an issue: either by providing supporting details (e.g. a test case demonstrating a bug), or providing suggestions on how to address the issue.
 - by tidying up issues: link duplicate issues, suggest new issue labels, go through open issues